arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 Colloquially people often refer to the different SQL dialects as different "flavors" of SQL.

 --{{0}}--
 The most common difference between different SQL "flavors" are the availability of different functions that users can use for data manipulation, as well as the types of error messages that will be returned to the user when running code with syntax issues.
+There will be a few times during this webinar when I will point out that the flavor of SQL we are using is impacting the outputs we get.

 --{{0}}--
 Knowing the specific flavor or dialect of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.
 Whenever you search for documentation online or are troubleshooting, you'll want to be sure to include the name of the "flavor" you're working with in your search terms.